Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

-A clear detection of the GRB in Compton events show the pertinence of the selection criteria of the Compton events.
-It is to be noted that CZTI has observed Crab nebula for $\sim$790 ks and we could obtain a clear pulse profile of Crab pulsar in the Compton events in the 100 $-$ 380 keV range (for ON-axis sources, Compton events are selected in 100 $-$ 380 keV energy range) which also independently validates the Compton event selection algorithm \citep{vadawale17}.
-In order to further make sure that the peak in the Compton events is not a mere result of chance coincidence of the GRB photons, we generate a light curve without applying the Compton conditions on the double pixel events.
-As we see in Figure \ref{fig_lc} the GRB does not show up as clearly as in case of Compton events (the red data points).
-The small peak in the non-Compton events is expected due to the significant probability of chance events because of high flux during the GRB which is expected to be more prominent for brighter GRBs.
-We discuss on the estimation of these events and their effect on the polarization analysis in a later section.
+A clear detection of the GRB in Compton events shows the pertinence of the event selection criteria.
+It is to be noted that CZTI has observed the Crab nebula for $\sim$790 ks and could obtain a clear pulse profile of Crab pulsar in the Compton events in the 100--380 keV range (for On-axis sources, Compton events are selected in 100--380 keV energy range) which also independently validates the Compton event selection algorithm \citep{vadawale17}.
+In order to further make sure that the peak in the Compton events is not a result of chance coincidence of the GRB photons, we generate a light curve for double pixel events not satisfying the Compton conditions.
+As we see in Figure \ref{fig_lc} (red data points), the GRB does not show up as clearly as in case of Compton events.
+The small peak in the non-Compton events arises due to a significant probability of chance coincidence, given the high flux of the GRB.
+This is expected to be more prominent for brighter GRBs.
+We discuss about the estimation of these events and their effect on the polarization analysis in a later section.